uwuclxdy/uwuweb/docs/modal-guidelines.md

 7. **CSS Transitions**:
    - The stylesheet includes modal animations - no additional CSS needed

+8. **Modal Closing**:
+   - Do NOT use the × close button (`<button class="btn-close">×</button>`)
+   - Instead provide a "Cancel" or "Close" button in the modal footer
+   - Rely on the overlay click and Escape key for additional dismissal options

 ## 6. Delete Confirmation Pattern

 For delete confirmations, follow this simpler pattern instead of requiring users to type "DELETE":